 - Should I stretch before or after a workout?

 - How to know if I am training too much?

 I am here to answer all of these questions for you today so you can get the most out of your new workout routine and can start losing fat and gaining lean muscle!

 1. Set a realistic health and fitness goal that you can work toward

 Let’s be realistic here, you aren’t going to lose 20 pounds in a week.
-The weight didn’t come on over night and it’s not coming off that way either.
-Those who achieve the most amazing body transformations do so by reaching a series of progressive, attainable and measurable goals.
+The weight didn’t come on overnight and it’s not coming off that way either.
+Those who achieve the most amazing body transformations do so by reaching a series of progressive, attainable, and measurable goals.
 Set a timeline for your goal, you might want to set a goal to lose a certain amount of weight in an 8-12 week period.
 But keep in mind, you can only safely lose about 1-2 pounds of fat in a week so you can let that be your guide when choosing your weight loss goal.
-Write down your goal and post it somewhere that you can see every day to keep you motivated. (add link to 1-2 pounds:
+Write down your goal and post it somewhere that you can see every day to keep you motivated.

 Guidelines for choosing how many days should you workout when you are just getting started

 When you are starting a new fitness routine for the very first time, you will want to build up gradually so you don’t get burned out.
 For the first 2 weeks, your new program should have 2 strength training days that are 2-3 days apart, with cardio days in between.
 As you build your endurance, move up to 3 strength training days and 2-3 cardio days.
 Your cardio can include activities like running indoor or outdoor, swimming, indoor cycling, etc. which will hit different muscle groups and keep the intensity up.